-By construction, the calibrated simulations yield similar volumetric stellar mass densities at z = 0.1.
+By construction, the calibrated simulations yield similar volumetric stellar mass densities at z=0.1.
 The evolution of stellar mass density in the four simulations can differ, however, because the history of energy injection from feedback varies between the models.
-Fig. 5 shows the evolution of the comoving, instantaneous stellar mass density in the four calibrated L050N0752 simulations.
-The total comoving density of stars in each simulation is shown; in a companion paper, Furlong et al. (2015) excluded diffuse intracluster light (by considering only those stars within 30 pkpc of galactic centres) to mimic observational measurements, and recovered densities in the Ref-L100N1504 simulation that were lower by approximately 20 per cent for $z \leq 1$ .
+Figure 5 shows the evolution of the comoving, instantaneous 10 stellar mass density in the four calibrated L050N0752 simulations.
+The total comoving density of stars in each simulation is shown; in a companion paper, Furlong et al. (2014) excluded diffuse intracluster light (by considering only those stars within $30~\rm pkpc$ of galactic centres) to mimick observational measurements, and recovered densities in the Ref-L100N1504 simulation that were lower by approximately $20~\rm percent$ for $z\lesssim 1$.

 Data points represent the comoving stellar mass density inferred from a number of complementary observational analyses.
 Where necessary, the data have been adjusted to adopt the same IMF and Hubble parameter as the simulations.
-The filled and open circles at $z \sim 0.1$ represent the integration of the SDSS (Li & White 2009) and GAMA (Baldry et al. 2012) GSMFs shown in Fig. 2, respectively.
-Diamonds represent measurements over the redshift interval 0.1 < z < 0.9 inferred from a combined sample of SDSS and PRIMUS data presented by Moustakas et al. (2013), triangles represent measurements over the redshift interval 0.2 < z < 4 inferred from UltraVISTA data by Muzzin et al. (2013), and squares represent measurements over the redshift interval 0.625 < z < 2.25inferred from ZFOURGE data by Tomczak et al. (2014).
-Data from
+The filled and open circles at $z\sim0.1$ represent the integration of the SDSS (Li & White 2009) and GAMA (Baldry et al. 2012) GSMFs shown in Figure 2, respectively.
+Diamonds represent measurements over the redshift interval 0.1 < z < 0.9 inferred from a combined sample of SDSS and PRIMUS data presented by Moustakas et al. (2013), triangles represent measurements over the redshift interval 0.2 < z < 4 inferred from UltraVISTA data by Muzzin et al. (2013), and squares represent measurements over the redshift interval 0.625 < z < 2.25 inferred from ZFOURGE data by Tomczak et al. (2014).
+Data from surveys that overlap in redshift interval are shown in order to illustrate, broadly, the degree of systematic uncertainty and field-to-field variance in the measurements.